-Encomiums as DIG Lakanu Bows Out in Grand Style - THISDAYLIVE
+Encomiums As DIG Lakanu Bows Out in Grand Style - THISDAYLIVE

-Amby Uneze writes on the significance of being a humble police officer as Deputy Inspector General of Police (DIGP), Frederick Taiwo Lakanu, retires from active service
+Amby Uneze writes that encomiums were recently showered on Deputy Inspector General of Police, Frederick Taiwo Lakanu as he retires from active service after 33 years of meritorious service

-Today, the 11th of October, 2019 marks a turning point in the life of one man who had sacrificed his 60 years of active age to fight for the unity and security of his nation.
-Granted that age is just about numbers or figures, but considering the active nature of some retirees, they seem to be more effective in their retirement.
+Today, October 11, 2019 marks a turning point in the life of one man who had sacrificed his 60 years of active age to fight for the unity and security of his nation.
+Granted that age is just about numbers or figures, considering the active nature of some retirees, they seem to be more effective in their retirement.

 Over the time, it had been scientifically and logically proved that hardwork and discipline pays which leads to reward and honour.
 Lakanu indeed proved this sentiment to be a fact considering what he was able to give to the nation through his career as a police officer.